Best Fitbit 2024: Track steps, stress, sleep and more

 -

 Looking for your first fitness tracker?
 You may have found it with the Fitbit Inspire 3.
-This small, unobtrusive tracker is ideal for monitoring heart rate, steps and calories burned to get you started on your fitness journey.
-It is also very affordable — the retail price of Inspire 3 stands at $99.95, and it often gets discounted to approximately $60.
+This small, unobtrusive tracker is ideal for monitoring basic stats, such as heart rate, steps and calories burned, and getting you started on your fitness journey.
+It also includes excellent sleep tracking and comes with a year of Fitbit Premium.
+Not to mention, the Inspire 3 is very affordable — its retail price stands at $99.95, and it often gets discounted to approximately $60.

-The display is small but the Inspire 3 has seen an upgrade from its predecessor and now boasts a full color OLED glass screen.
-The 10-day battery life means you won’t need to charge it often either — and that includes excellent sleep tracking.
+The display is small but the Inspire 3 has seen an upgrade from its predecessor and now boasts a full-color OLED glass screen.
+The 10-day battery life means you will not need to charge it often, either.

-Mind you, if you’re looking to shave time off your running route you’ll want to take your phone with you since there’s no GPS tracking.
-We went on a 50 minute run with the Inspire 3 and Garmin Fenix 7 Sapphire Solar and their total distance readings were unnervingly close — within 100 meters of each other.
+Mind you, if you are looking to shave time off your running route you will want to take your phone with you since there is no GPS tracking.
+During our Fitbit Inspire 3 review, we wore it alongside our Garmin Fenix 7 Sapphire Solar on a 50-minute run, and we found that their total distance readings came unnervingly close — within 100 meters of each other.

 Specifications